aws/aws-toolkit-vscode/designs/s3/design-vscode-s3.md

 S3 objects and folders are listed as children of their respective parent bucket/folder.

 - (P0) Clicking an object in the tree selects it, but does not perform any action.
+- (P1) Double-clicking an item downloads it and opens it in readonly mode.
+  - If item is 4MB+, prompt user to ask if download should begin.
 - (P2) User input activates standard VSCode local, as-you-type filtering.
-- S3 object node context menu (right-click):
+- S3 object node context-menu:
   - (P0) Copy ARN
   - (P0) Copy URL
   - (P0) Copy name